Seattle Children’s to reopen operating rooms tied to mold; 1 of 6 patients infected has died

-Seattle Children’s will reopen its 14 operating rooms Thursday after closing them in May because of a fungus that has infected six patients since last year, resulting in one death.
+Seattle Children’s will reopen all of its 14 operating rooms Thursday, closed in May after the hospital detected a fungus that had infected six patients since last year, leaving one dead.

 But even while hospital officials said Wednesday they’re confident the operating rooms are free of Aspergillus mold spores after installing new air-handling equipment and stringently cleaning and testing, administrators didn’t say whether the hospital had notified families of patients potentially exposed to the toxic mold last year.

-Dr. Mark Del Beccaro, Children’s chief medical officer, said Wednesday that after extensive testing and cleaning since May, the risk to patients is “incredibly low.”
+Dr. Mark Del Beccaro, Children’s chief medical officer, said Wednesday the risk now to patients is “incredibly low.”

 “Seattle Children’s is both sorry that it happened and deeply concerned and want to make sure that whatever we do when we are ready to open we are thinking about patient safety,” he said.

-The May infections, which prompted the operating-room closures and forced scores of patients to seek surgeries elsewhere, came after the hospital recognized through recent testing that its air-handling system had been spreading the fungus, Del Beccaro said.
-Officials didn’t initially recognize the mold was being spread through the hospital’s air-handling system after three patients became infected in 2018, he said.
+The mold was found last year and again in May, which prompted the operating-room closures and forced hundreds of patients to delay or seek surgeries elsewhere.

-Del Beccaro didn’t answer some questions Wednesday about what and when hospital officials knew about the previous detection of Aspergillus in spring 2018, which resulted in a patient’s death.
+The hospital recognized through recent testing that its air-handling system had been spreading the fungus, Del Beccaro said, something officials hadn’t recognized after three patients became infected in 2018, he said.

-In May this year, after three other patients were found to be infected Children’s notified about 3,000 patients who might have been exposed while undergoing procedures during the previous three months, Del Beccaro said.
+Del Beccaro didn’t answer some questions Wednesday about what and when hospital officials knew about the previous detection in spring 2018, which resulted in a patient’s death.

-When asked if the patients who had surgeries in spring 2018 were notified of the three infections that year, Del Beccaro said he wasn’t sure and would have to check.
-Later, he repeated several times no new cases would result from any potential exposure to Aspergillus last year.
+In May this year, after three other patients were found to be infected, Children’s notified about 3,000 patients who might have been exposed during the previous three months, Del Beccaro said.

-“I want to stress the 2018 patients are well past the window where there would be any new cases,” he said.
+When asked if the patients who had surgeries in spring 2018 were notified of the infections that year, Del Beccaro said he wasn’t sure and would have to check.
+He repeated several times no new cases would result from any potential exposure to Aspergillus last year.

 Del Beccaro said the patient who died in 2019 was infected last year, but he declined to identify the patient, specify the type of surgery or say when exactly the death occurred.